Do You Have Unpredictable Allergies? Blame Mast Cells

 It wasn’t until two years later, when Amy had a very rare anaphylactic shock to her flu jab which, as a nurse, she had previously had every year without issues, that she finally started to get some answers.
 Because of this, doctors were more cautious about giving her the COVID vaccine: “I thought I was never going to be able to leave my house again,” she recalls.

-In desperation, Amy — who lives in the UK — contacted her local MP on Twitter, who put her in contact with an immunologist. “[The immunologist] was amazing.
-He was like, ‘this is ridiculous, come in and we’ll sort it out’.
+In desperation, Amy contacted her local MP on Twitter, who put her in contact with an immunologist. “[The immunologist] was amazing.
+He was like, ‘this is ridiculous, come in and we’ll get this sorted’.
 He not only managed to safely give me my COVID vaccine, but also took me into his care and got me a diagnosis to explain why I was living like this,” she says.

 Amy was diagnosed with Mast Cell Activation Syndrome (MCAS), a little-known condition that can cause inflammatory reactions anywhere in the body because of an overactive immune response.